Off late, the credit score is becoming the talk of the town.

 The ideal score of 751-800 under the previous framework is now rebased to 662-697 under 2.0.

-The customers in this category are provided a rating between 1 to 5.
+The customers in this category are provided with a rating between 1 to 5.

-While one represents high risk, five indicates low risk.
+While one represents a high risk, five indicate low risk.

 This short-term score takes into account the number of days by which the repayment was delayed for any particular instrument during any of the months.